MorrisMA/M65C02A/README.md

     OAY IND JMP (bp,B),Y    =>  JMP ((bp,B)),A

 Recall that OAX and OAY are mutually exclusive.
-This constraint avoids the non-sensical situation where OAX and OAY are both applied which would result in A being simultaneously used as the base-pointer and the post-index register.
+This constraint avoids the non-sensical situation where OAX and OAY are both applied.
+This would result in A being simultaneously used as the base-pointer and the post-index register, which is not sensical.

 #Extended (16-bit) Push/Pop Instructions